Bobby Keys: Career

 From 1973 to 1975, Keys participated in Lennon's "Lost Weekend" in Los Angeles along with Ringo Starr, Harry Nilsson and Keith Moon; while in Los Angeles, he played on Lennon's albums Walls and Bridges (including a notable solo on the #1 American hit "Whatever Gets You thru the Night") and Rock 'n' Roll.
 Although Keys' voice is heard on the last known recording session between Paul McCartney and Lennon (widely bootlegged as A Toot and a Snore in '74), he could not recall contributing to the session.
 He also played the solo on Leo Sayer's 1977 international soft rock hit "When I Need You" from the Endless Flight album.

 In 1979, Keys was part of a Rolling Stones spin-off band called The New Barbarians (which also included Ronnie Wood & Keith Richards) that played two concerts in Canada and eighteen shows across the United States in April and May 1979.

 In 1989, Keys became the musical director for Wood's new Miami club, Woody's on the Beach.
 The first week the club opened Keys booked Jerry Lee Lewis, Fats Domino and the Crickets.
 In the early 1990s Keys was a resident of Miami and had a band with former Stones guitarist Mick Taylor, Nicky Hopkins, Ivan Neville, former Stephen Stills bassist Calvin "Fuzzy" Samuels and others called Tumbling Dice.
 Although better known as a session musician, Keys released two albums of his own in the 1970s: a self-titled instrumental album on Warner Bros.
 Records that featured Ringo Starr, George Harrison and Eric Clapton in 1972; and Gimme the Key on Ringo Starr's record label Ring O'Records in 1975.

-Keys appeared on December 16, 2011, with the Athens, Georgia-based band Bloodkin in their "Exile on Lumpkin Street" show at the Georgia Theater, which re-opened in August 2011 in its remodeled and enlarged space after the building had been gutted by fire in June 2009.
-Besides performing some of their own music, Bloodkin performed with Keys on numerous hits from three of the biggest Stones' albums on which Keys had performed, Let It Bleed, Sticky Fingers, and Exile on Main St.

 In 2013 he played with the Rolling Stones at their Glastonbury Festival debut, headlining on June 29.
-Keys played on their 14 On Fire tour with Roskilde Festival in Denmark being his last gig for the Stones.
+Keys played on their 14 On Fire tour with Roskilde Festival in Denmark being his last concert performance for the Stones.

 Personal life and death

 Keys was married to Holly Keys.
-Bobby's children are Amber Keys, Huck Keys, Jesse Keys and his step-son Randy Kaune.
+Their children are Amber, Huck, and Jesse Keys, and Keys' step-son Randy Kaune.

-Keys died of liver cancer in hospice care at his home in Franklin, Tennessee, on December 2, 2014, sixteen days before his 71st birthday.
+Keys died of liver cancer in hospice care at his home in Franklin, Tennessee, on December 2, 2014.